-The Board comprises 37 members: 15 appointed by local authorities, 14 appointed by the Secretary of State and 8 appointed by Parish Councils and Parish Meetings.
+The Board has a maximum of 37 voting Members: 15 appointed by local authorities, 14 appointed by the Secretary of State and 8 appointed by Parish Councils and Parish Meetings.

-Board members are appointed as individuals to the Board.
+Board Members are appointed as individuals to the Board.
 While they may be appointed by a local authority or nominated by an organisation, they are not appointed to the Board to represent that authority or organisation.
-The membership of the Board is constructed so that both local and national interests are reflected in its make-up.
-All Board members are collectively responsible for decisions and should apply policies consistently.
-Whilst Board members are drawn from three groups or sectors they work and act as one Board.
+The Membership of the Board is constructed so that both local and national interests are reflected in its make-up.
+All Board Members are collectively responsible for decisions and should apply policies consistently.
+Whilst Board Members are drawn from three groups or sectors they work and act as one Board.